-While those two strategies are not shady or unethical, they aren’t very practical or effective.
+While those two strategies are not shady or unethical, they aren’t very practical or effective either.
 You see, every business has a target market.
 This is a group of people “most likely” to do business with you.

 If you act like everyone is a prospect, you are going to end up frustrated and quit.
 Why?
-Because most people you approach will NOT be interested.
+Because most people you approach will NOT be interested in your products, services, or business.
 You will experience constant rejection.

 Instead, you want to be laser focused with your retailing and recruiting efforts so you can work smart and be productive.

 On a side note, you never know who is going to join your business or build it big.
 Even with 20+ years’ experience in this amazing industry, I am fooled more than I am right when it comes to “guessing” who will do well in my business.